 Drinking cold water at night will help your dog cool down its body temperature and will help it sleep well at night.
 When the dog pants after drinking cold water, it releases body heat through its tongue.
 Ensure your dog drinks cold water in small quantities throughout the day.

-You can use ceramic bowls to keep the water cooler longer.
-Put these bowls in a cool, air-conditioned room to stay cool.
-You can also add a few ice cubes to the water to keep it cool.
+Use ceramic bowls to keep the water cooler longer.
+Place these bowls in a cool, air-conditioned room.
+You can also add a few ice cubes to the water.

 3. Elevated Dog Bed For Maximum Air Flow

-Elevated dog beds are made specifically to treat such problems that dogs face in their routine.
+Elevated dog beds are made specifically to treat problems that dogs face in their routine.
 These beds do not add extra heat because they lack the thick, fluffy materials usually used in a dog house.
-Instead, it is made of mesh fabric, letting the air pass through the bed easily.
-As a result, it helps regulate the temperature and allows air to pass through its coat.
+Instead, they are made of mesh fabric, letting the air pass through the bed easily.
+As a result, they help regulate the temperature and allow air to pass through their coat.

 4. Dog Space Should Have Tiles